The Central Park Zoo is a popular tourist destination tucked inside the lush Central Park in New York City, New York.

 Yet to decide?
 Check out the best wildlife attractions in New York.

-The last entry is 1 hour before closing, and the animal exhibits close 30 minutes before closing.
+Entry to the zoo is restricted one hour before closing, whereas all animal exhibits close 30 minutes before closing time.

 Best time to visit Central Park Zoo